algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 #### Creation Of Applications

 Another feature required by the customer was to create applications within the webpage.
 To create these applications, the user would have to click on an add button.
-This will trigger an event and the user would be able to drag and drop (or search from it's local storage) a sdf and verilog file.
+This will trigger an event and the user would be able to drag and drop (or search from its local storage) an SDF and Verilog file.

 >[!CAUTION]
 > These two files are mandatory and needed to do the parsing and the creation of the application.
-> If one of the two are missing, the application wouldn't be created.
+> If one of the two is missing, the application won't be created.

 If the two files don't have the same name, a default name would be given to the application (`newApplication1`).

 Finally, to create an application, we still need to parse the files into a JSON file.
-However, we won't use the same parser as the first one will only serve as parsing the prerequisited examples made by the client at the launching of the server. \
+However, we won't use the same parser as the first one will only serve as parsing the prerequisites examples made by the client at the launching of the server. \
 Moreover, this parser would not send the data to the server but will keep them inside the repository in the `sdfFiles` folder.

 #### Data Security

 This project doesn't need a lot of data security.
-All of the project and examples are on public repository on GitHub since this project is a open source one. \
+All of the projects and examples are on a public repository on GitHub since this project is an open-source one. \
-Moreover, we are using a locally hosted server, which means it couldn't be reached by bad-intentioned people on internet.
+Moreover, we are using a locally hosted server, which means it couldn't be reached by bad-intentioned people on the internet.

-However, we still decided to put simple data security to avoid the webpage to be corrupted in an unexpected scenario.
+However, we still decided to put simple data security to prevent the webpage to be corrupted in an unexpected scenario.

 The development team will mainly create a user input validation process on the server, avoiding bad requests and wrong creation of applications.